Abhishek08/Docker/DockerNetwork.md

 Docker networking is basically used to establish communication between the docker containers and the outside world via host machine or you can say it is a communication passage through which all the isolated containers communicate with each other in various situations to perform the required actions.
 I

-When Docker is installed, a default bridge network named  docker0 is created.
+When Docker is installed, a default VPN is created called bridge. bridge.
+This is default Network driver of Docker

 Each new Docker container is automatically attached to this network, unless a custom network is specified.

-Each Container connect to virtual private network called ‘bridge’.

-bridge : This is default Network driver of Docker

 All Containers on same bridge can communicate each other with-out -p (port)